 Alternative Salmon Assessment Studies

 One of the most critical aspects of effective fisheries management is estimating spawner escapement, the number of fish returning to spawn.
 Traditional survey methods used to obtain these estimates, such as weirs and aerial surveys, can be subject to weather, such as high-water events, and high operational costs that hinder the consistent collection of this data.
-KRITFC is exploring the use of new, technologically based methods as an alternate approach to count salmon spawners.
+KRITFC is exploring the use of new, technologically-based methods as an alternate approach to count salmon spawners.
+This has become our camera-based escapement monitoring project suite.

 During July of 2024, KRITFC and its partner, Washington State University conducted a drone study on the Kwethluk River to evaluate the feasibility of drone use for fisheries population monitoring and habitat stability.
 This was the initial phase in a broader project aiming to enhance data collection and improve the quality of escapement estimates.
 In just under two weeks, the drone survey method produced over 60,000 images of salmon spawners, habitat, and river conditions across 60+ miles of the Kwethluk River.